agence2dav/oc6/README.md

 - add medias in articles : images, youtube

 ### 9 - designations #31
+- current set is not performant (Designation and TrickDesignations)
+- add new set of tables tags, cats and trackTags
+- update fixtures for medias and tags

+### 10 - tags
 - todo: use multiple tags
 - todo: tricks by tags